Libertarian Party of Ohio: History

 On July 12, 2018, the LPO regained minor party status after submitting more than 60,000 signatures.
 This allowed the LPO to host primaries and lowered the required petition signatures for ballot access.

-To retain ballot access, the party's gubernatorial candidate was required to earn at least three percent of the vote in the Ohio gubernatorial election, 2018, which he failed to do.
+To renew the party's ballot access, the party's gubernatorial candidate was required to gain at least three percent of the vote in the Ohio gubernatorial election, 2018, which he, Travis Irvine, failed to do.
+After Jo Jorgensen also failed to reach 3% in 2020, the LPO lost its minor party status, leaving no recognized minor parties in Ohio.

+In June 2024, the LPO again collected signatures to be recognized as a minor party.
+In early July, they submitted 87,000 signatures on minor party formation petitions.
+In August, the Secretary of State confirmed that sufficient signatures had been validated, and about fifteen candidates filed to run for Ohio offices as Libertarians, including Don Kissick for U.S. Senate and Tom Pruss for the OH-09 U.S. House seat.
+Media reports indicated that Pruss's candidacy likely changed the outcome of his contest, with him chosen by many voters who were dissatisfied with both major-party candidates.
+The Libertarian Presidential candidate, Chase Oliver, failed to reach 3% and renew their minor party status.

+In 2025, the LPO announced plans to field candidates for as many Ohio offices as possible in the 2026 elections, with particular focus on the 99 elections for Ohio House of Representatives.

+In 2026, two LPO candidates filed for the party's gubernatorial nomination, vital to retaining minor-party status: Don Kissick and Travis Vought (the latter as a write-in), resulting in a rare contested Libertarian primary.
+The LPO is also fielding candidates for Ohio Secretary of State, U.S. Senate, and various other offices.
+One of the two candidates for U.S. Senate was disqualified due to a protest filed by former candidate Kristen Wichers, which challenged the validity of most of Jeffrey Kanter's signatures.
+Wichers alleged that Kanter was a plant on behalf of the Ohio Republican Party, citing the history of Ohio Republicans "messing with" the LPO.

 Ballot access litigation

 The LPO has sued secretaries of state from both major parties and won.
 The first case, Libertarian Party of Ohio v.
 Blackwell was decided in LPO's favor on September 6, 2006 and laid the legal framework for another victory on July 17, 2008 in Libertarian Party of Ohio v.
 Brunner.
 These victories required the Ohio Secretary of State to list minor party political candidates with party affiliation on the ballot without the strict petitioning requirements of major parties.
-In the 2008 presidential election this resulted in eight candidates on the ballot for president representing six political parties (along with two independents).
+In the 2008 presidential election, this resulted in eight candidates on the ballot for president representing six political parties (along with two independents).